Death in children's literature: Realistic approach

-Realistic approach
+Trends in death representation

-Since the 1960s, literature for children is increasingly more realistic and "problem oriented", so death is just one of many topics approached.
+Since the 1960s, literature for children as a whole has become increasingly more realistic and oriented around actual problems, often involving sex, drugs, abortion, death, racism, and divorce.
+This trend extended to death as a topic.
 For example, John Gunther's Death Be Not Proud is more realistic than many of the death-related texts written prior.
+The best-selling memoir details the story of seventeen-year-old Johnny Gunther died from a rare brain tumor.
+Johnny's father and author of the novel, details his exhaustive time looking for therapeutic options during his son's illness.

 However, some studies have shown that there are gender factors affecting how the characters react to death and the experiences they have.
 According to the article Who Dies and Who Cries, by Moore and Mae, males are more likely to show no visible signs of grief while females are more likely to express grief, particularly by crying.
 However males are slightly more likely to show anger and both are equally likely to socially withdraw at first.
 Also, the reactions to long-term grief are less likely to be shown in all cases.
 This can be seen in the more graphic details of deaths often depicted in texts aimed at males such as in My Brother Sam is Dead by James Lincoln Collier and Christopher Collier.

 Not only are the responses to death not even, neither are the subjects of death.
 In the literature for children ages 3 to 8 written in the 1970s and 1980s, where someone died, 51% of the deaths were adults, 28% were animals or plants and only 9% were children (six books).
 Of the adults who died, 91% were "grandparent age" and 9% were "parent age".
 However, when children died they were more likely to be elementary school age (67%) than high school age (33%).
 Of the deaths described, 74% were relatives, versus 21% who were non-relatives.
 The gender of the person dying was about even.
 Often, the place or cause of death is not mentioned (42% and 49% respectively).
 Though it is estimated that at least half of actual deaths occur at a hospital or nursing home, hospitals were the location for only 12% of deaths in the studied books.
 Diseases such as heart disease or pneumonia, accidents and old age were the most likely causes, while seasonal changes, suicide and war accounted for three deaths.